stef/pwdsphinx/man/sphinx.md

 Depending on your `rwd_keys` configuration setting, you might have to provide your master password on standard input to this operation.

-If all goes well, there is no output expected.
+If all goes well, there is no output expected, otherwise there will be an error message and non-zero exit-code.

 ## DELETING PASSWORDS